USpechtPega/ExampleDXComponents/README.md

 These components have been tested on Pega 24.1 and might not run on older versions of the platform - For older versions, the recommendation is to download the supported version of the Constellation DX Component builder package @pega/custom-dx-components@XXXX supported by your Pega Platform version and create new components using the command line utility 'npm run create'.

+## For Pega Lowcode Developers
+To download the component go to [release](https://github.com/USpechtPega/ExampleDXComponents/releases/tag/sample)

 ## For developers

 To build and compile the application - use the following commands: